1738Creations/streaming-bot-catchemall/README.md

 ==========================
 A collectible game users in stream chats can play.
 Helpful to keep users interested during slow streams, although it can clog up chat.

+There are now 2 versions:
+- Basic
+  - Simple bot which runs and interacts with chat
+- With Overlay
+  - An enhanced version of 'Basic' which can also show overlay notifications in OBS

 Every x minutes (6 to 8 default) a collectible will trigger and chat notified.
 Or 4 minutes from initially starting the game.
 There are 4 tiers of collectibles, each with different chances of spawning.
 Once spawned, users can shout '!catch' to try and collect it.
 The game ends after x seconds (10 default) or if a user wins the random number generator.

 Each player has 2 turns per spawn, which could be enhanced to give specific players more chances.
 If a plyer wins, their details are logged to a local file and they get a shout out in public chat.
 This is a simple Node.js which should run on any system and doesn't need to be on the hosts machine.